LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

     }
 ```

-Let's create a function that will be used by the landlord to terminate an agreement.
+Let's create a function that the landlord will use to terminate an agreement.

 Before creating `agreementTerminated` function, remember the following:
 * The function will only execute if the user's address and the landlord's address are same.